isomerpages/sndgo-corp/media-hub/parliament/_posts/2023-05-08-post-2R Opening Speech for CDSA and CMA Bills (Speech by Minister Josephine Teo).md

 c.
 This process is repeated many times over so that the monies go through multiple layers of bank accounts, before being transferred out of Singapore, into the hands of the syndicate.<br>
 d.
 This tactic of “layering” is designed to make it difficult for the authorities to follow the money trail and get to the perpetrators.<br>

 Between 2020 and 2022, scammers exploited more than 38,000 bank accounts to launder their proceeds from local victims.
-Over the same period, more than 19,000 money mules were investigated by the Police.<br><br>
+Over the same period, more than 19,000 money mules were investigated by the Police.<br>

 One big problem for the Police is that with electronic transactions, all these actions that I described earlier happen quickly, often in a matter of hours.
 Another problem is that when interviewed by the Police, most of the money mules claimed they did not know that they were handling illegal funds.<br>
 a.
 They claimed not to have known the identity of the person who instructed them, nor the identity of the bank account holders whom they were receiving funds from or transferring funds to.<br>